hasenbanck/resampler/README.md

 The resampler uses an FFT-based overlap-add algorithm with Kaiser windowing for high-quality audio resampling.
 Key technical details:

-- Custom mixed-radix FFT with the standard Cooley-Tukey algorithm.
+- Custom mixed-radix FFT with the Stockham Autosort algorithm.
-- SIMD optimizations: All butterflies have SSE, SSE3, AVX, and ARM NEON implementations.
+- SIMD optimizations: All butterflies have SSE2, SSE4.2, AVX+FMA, and ARM NEON implementations.
 - Stopband attenuation of -100 dB using the Kaiser windows function.
 - Latency around 256 samples.